johnwcowan/r7rs-work/FilesAdvancedCowan.md

 If no settings list was used, the result is implementation-dependent.
 In any case the result will at least include the `path` property.

-`(make-pipe)`

-Returns two ports, the read and write endpoints of a Posix or Windows pipe.
-If the OS does not support pipes, an error that satisfies `file-error?` is signaled.

 `(select-ports `*timeout port* ...`)`

 Blocks until at least one of the